epr4/search-export-user/README.md

 2. List of export history and able to download existing pdf

 ### ReST API endpoints as below:
-1. Search and Export PDF
+1. Search users then Export to PDF
 2. List of export history
 3. Download existing exported PDF